 I’m a sucker for a fast lens.
 Whenever that magic f number sinks below 2, I’m a goner.

-And so I can’t believe it took me more than a year to shoot the f/1.8 Konica Auto S2 that John Smith donated to my collection.
+And so I can’t believe it took me more than a year to shoot the f/1.8 Konica Auto S2 that a friend donated to my collection.
 But at long last, this camera has come up in the to-shoot queue.

 I’d never heard of the Auto S2 before this one fell into my hands.
-But a quick Google search yields reviews by all the usual film-camera collectors — and they all love this black-and-silver rangefinder camera.
-Produced for a couple-three years starting in 1965, the Auto S2 succeeded the earlier, similar Auto S. The S2 bettered the S with a slightly faster lens (f/1.8 vs. f/1.9) and moved the meter’s CdS cell from the body to the lens housing, where it adjusts for filters.
+But a quick Google search yields reviews by all the usual film-camera collectors, who all love this black-and-silver rangefinder camera.
+Produced starting in 1965, the Auto S2 succeeded the earlier, similar Auto S. The S2 bettered the S with a slightly faster lens (f/1.8 vs. f/1.9) and moved the meter’s CdS cell from the body to the lens housing, where it adjusts for filters.
 A dreaded, banned 625 mercury battery powers that meter, enabling shutter-priority autoexposure.
 Everything else about this camera is mechanical.

 The 45mm f/1.8 Hexanon lens is of six elements in four groups.
 It’s set in a Copal SVA leaf shutter that operates from 1/500 to 1 sec.
 The S2 supports films from ISO 25 to 400.
 In its day, f/1.8 at 1/500 sec on ISO 400 film was about as good as it got when you needed to shoot in low light or to stop motion.